Code-Institute-Submissions/owenbcoding-pp3-battleship-game_AugResub/README.md

 -----
 # User Stories
- - The user will given 2 ships
+ - The user will be given 2 ships
  - The user will have 10 bullets to try to hit the ships
  - The user will be able to input where on the grid to hit the target
  - The user can only hit the ship if its in a column